vickmuir/Backup/configure-bmr-backup-windows.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Configuring BMR backup job on Windows
+# Configuring BMR backup job
 {: #configureBMR}

 You need to purchase the BMR plug-in to create a BMR backup.
 BMR is available only for Windows Bare Metal Servers.
 No BMR option is available for VSI.
-For more information, see [Installing the Bare Metal Restore plug-in](/docs/infrastructure/Backup?topic=Backup-BMRplugin#BMRplugin)
+For more information, see [Learn about the Bare Metal Restore plug-in](/docs/infrastructure/Backup?topic=Backup-BMRplugin#BMRplugin)
 {:important}

 ## Starting {{site.data.keyword.backup_notm}} portal